djdunc/nook/README.md

 - Screensaver is set to update once a minute
 - I request weather data once an hour to reduce api calls to openweather.org
 - I bought a cheap picture frame, removed glass, created cardboard surround, cut notch for cable and taped it all together

+## bus.py
+The script running on the RPi

+## bus_test.html
+The starting part of me calling the tfl api to generate bus data for my location

+## test.html
+Working out some display parameters for the nook